Workers at Deutsche Bank HQ call for Jain to quit as job cuts loom

-FRANKFURT (Reuters) - Labor representatives at Deutsche Bank’s (DBKGn.DE) Frankfurt headquarters called on Thursday for the resignation of co-Chief Executive Anshu Jain as Germany’s largest lender prepares to slash jobs.
+FRANKFURT, May 28 (Reuters) - Labour representatives at Deutsche Bank’s headquarters called for the resignation of co-Chief Executive Anshu Jain as Germany’s largest lender prepares to slash jobs.

-The works council representing employees in key administrative functions at the bank’s “corporate center”, based at its twin tower head offices, said staff morale was suffering, according to a flyer distributed by the council.
+The works council representing “Corporate Center” at the bank’s headquarters said staff morale was suffering, according to a flyer distributed by the council which represents some 2,500 employees.

 The existence of the flyer was first reported by daily Handelsblatt.